3 Energy Stocks You Can Buy and Hold for the Next Decade

-And energy companies are investing billions of dollars in building liquefaction facilities in hopes of cashing in on the growth of international liquefied natural gas (LNG) demand.
+Energy companies are investing billions of dollars in building liquefaction facilities in hopes of cashing in on growing international demand for liquefied natural gas (LNG).
 Here’s a look at what’s ahead for the sector and what companies are in the best positions to cash in on this trend.

 This industry is rapidly changing in the current economic climate.
 Check out the recent articles feed below for the latest.

-Several companies are investing to meet this future need by not only exploring for more natural gas resources but also developing LNG export and import infrastructure.
-Those investments could pay big dividends for LNG-focused companies, provided demand grows as expected and pricing stays attractive.
+Several companies are investing to meet the predicted future need.
+They are exploring for more natural gas resources and also developing LNG export and import infrastructure.
+Those investments could pay big dividends for LNG-focused companies provided the demand grows as expected and pricing stays attractive.

 Many of the world’s largest LNG producers are state-controlled companies.
-Qatargas, which is owned by the government of Qatar, is the world’s largest LNG producer.
+Qatargas, owned by the government of Qatar, is the world’s largest LNG producer.

-However, while state-owned companies are a force in the LNG market, they’re not alone, as several publicly traded energy companies rank among the LNG market’s biggest producers.
-Here are three top options for investors to consider:
+However, while state-owned companies are a force in the LNG market, they’re not alone.
+Several publicly traded energy companies rank among the LNG sector’s biggest producers.
+Here are three top LNG stocks for investors to consider:

 |Company||What Makes It a Top LNG Stock?|

-Cheniere Energy (NYSEMKT:LNG) was the first company to export LNG from the lower 48 states in 2016 and has become America’s leading LNG producer.
+Cheniere Energy (NYSEMKT:LNG), the first company to export LNG from the lower 48 states (in 2016), has become the leading U.S. LNG producer.
 It operates two LNG facilities along the U.S. Gulf Coast that export gas to foreign buyers.
 Cheniere was the second-largest LNG operator and fourth-largest LNG supplier globally in 2020.

 Cheniere’s strategy of selling the bulk of its LNG via long-term contracts is a stabilizing force for the company as it navigates the challenges of the global energy market.
 Combine that with its visible growth, and it’s an intriguing U.S.-centric option for investors.

 Shell operates an integrated gas business.
-It not only controls supply by producing gas from a variety of fields but also operates LNG export facilities and markets LNG to customers around the world.
-This combination enables it to keep costs low so it can maximize the value of the LNG it produces.
+It controls supply by producing gas from a variety of fields and also operates LNG export facilities and markets LNG to customers around the world.
+This combination enables Shell to keep costs low so it can maximize the value of the LNG it produces.

 The company has several integrated gas projects under construction to maintain and increase its LNG output through the early part of this decade.
 Meanwhile, it has many more in development to fuel growth in the years to come.
 Because of that, Shell will remain one of the driving forces in the LNG market.